Article

 Key takeaways

-2. Wire transfers provide faster, high-value international payments, typically making them essential for urgent or one-time global payroll or vendor transactions, though they come with higher fees and limited reversibility.
+Wire transfers provide fast, high-value international payments, typically used for urgent or one-time global payroll or vendor transactions, though they come with higher fees and limited reversibility.

 Deel brings deep operational expertise to this topic, having supported thousands of companies in navigating global payroll, local banking regulations, and payment compliance.
-With direct integrations to banks and coverage in over 150 countries, they understand the real-world nuances of getting payroll right,whether it's in Boston or Bangalore.
+We understand the real-world nuances of getting payroll right.

 This guide breaks down both options in plain terms, mapping out timelines, fees, reversibility, and global suitability.
 For finance leads juggling compliance, payroll accuracy, and time-sensitive decision-making, it's a helpful resource, especially when cross-border obligations start to complicate the usual processes.